pythonarcade/arcade/CONTRIBUTING.md

 the following packages to build PDFs:

 ``console
+sudo apt install latexmk
-sudo apt install latexmk texlive-latex-extra
+sudo apt install texlive-latex-extra
 ``
+To reduce the large (300 MB+) install size of the second package, you may be able to use the `--no-install-recommends` flag.

 Other platforms may require different install steps.